merbah3266/rish_installer/README.md

 ## Benefits
 - Saves time by automating the manual installation process.
-- Ensures you always get the latest version of `rish`.
 - Lets you run `rish` directly in Termux instead of `~/rish`.
 - Reduces mistakes from manual extraction and setup.

 ## Important Notes
 - This script is designed specifically for Termux.
 - You must authorize Shizuku before using `rish`.
-- Review any script from the internet before running it for security.